 - creating a culture where people want to work.

 Every day, leave some time for the urgent tasks.
 These are activities that may not be that important in the overall scheme of things, but are urgent and must be done right now.

-Only ever schedule yourself or your team at 80 percent availability because you need to allow for urgent tasks, training and other non-billable, non-project hours in the day.
+Only ever schedule yourself or your team at 80-percent availability because you need to allow for urgent tasks, training and other non-billable, non-project hours in the day.

-Urgent tasks include:
+Urgent tasks include the following: